hitsthings/soy-grunt-task/README.md

 });
 ```

-src : an array of glob patterns for finding input files.  matches standard GruntMultiTask syntax.
+* src : an array of glob patterns for finding input files.  matches standard GruntMultiTask syntax.
-inputPrefix : your src patterns will be resolved against this.
+* inputPrefix : your src patterns will be resolved against this.
 It will also be passed to the compiler such that the {INPUT_DIRECTORY} format variable is relative to inputPrefix
-outputPathFormat : A format string for generating output files.
-Available variables can be found in the [Closure Template docs]: https://developers.google.com/closure/templates/docs/javascript_usage#compilation
+* outputPathFormat : A format string for generating output files.
+Available variables can be found in the [Closure Template docs][https://developers.google.com/closure/templates/docs/javascript_usage#compilation]

 [grunt]: https://github.com/cowboy/grunt